 DUI Treatment Court works on operating under NCDC Guiding Principles (GP) as well as the 10 Key Components (KC) of NADCP and NADCP Adult Drug Court Best Practice Standards (BP) to provide an evidenced based treatment program.
 DUI Court has court phases that are different from treatment phases to assure each participant receives an individual treatment plan based upon their needs.
 Participants are placed into Track A if they are evaluated to have moderate substance abuse problem (moderate risk/moderate needs).
 Participants evaluated with a severe substance abuse problem (high-risk/high-needs) are placed in Track B. Track A participants can be moved into Track B if they have repeatedly tested positive for drugs, miss drug testing, or have low creatinine levels.
 Participants may also be moved into Track B if a follow-up assessment notes severe dependency.
 MAT referrals are offered to those with an opioid dependency.
 Each court phase is an average of 90 days in length and has a different focus for the participant.
 All court phases require a minimum length of consecutive clean time to transition to the next court phase.
-The court phases are as follows: Phase One focuses on acute stabilization and requires 30 days consecutive clean time for transition for Track A and 30 days for Track B; Phase Three focuses on pro-social habilitation and requires 90 days consecutive clean time for transition; Phase Four focuses on adaptive habilitation along with continuing care and requires 90 days consecutive clean time for transition to graduation.
+The court phases are as follows: Phase One focuses on acute stabilization and requires 30 days consecutive clean time for transition for Track A and 30 days for Track B; Phase Two focuses on clinical stabilization and requires 45 days consecutive clean time for transition for Track A and 30 days for Track B; Phase Three focuses on pro-social habilitation and requires 60 days consecutive clean time for transition; Phase Four focuses on adaptive habilitation along with continuing care and requires 90 days consecutive clean time for transition to graduation.

 Once a participant has completed four weeks in the program, they have the opportunity to move into the Perfect Compliance category.
 Perfect Compliance can be achieved at any point in the program after the first four weeks in the program.
-To achieve perfect compliance, for at least two weeks, the participant must attend all required individual, group and court sessions; have not
+To achieve perfect compliance for at least two weeks the participant must attend all required individual, group and court sessions; have p